God of music, healing and light:

 Veils depicts this.
 Salome

-dance (Shalome) would be depicted as the welcoming back.
+dance ( Shalome) would be depicted as the welcoming back.

-aka Jove) was the supreme Roman deity, and was called '
+- Jupiter: Aka Jove) was the supreme Roman deity, and was called '

 the father of men and gods'.
 He is the father to Terpischore

-(some say Zeus) and the nine
+( Some say Zeus) and the Nine

 Muses as well as Apollo.

 Married to Mnemosyne, the goddess of memory and son of Rhea.
-The
+The Pyrrhic,

 or Armed dance, as it was called, was supposed to be the

-very first dance, and was intended to amuse and divert
+very first Dance, and was intended to amuse and divert

 the infant Jupiter, and by the noise and clash of swords against